During those 9 long months of building a baby, nothing is quite as uncomfortable as restless legs in pregnancy.

 - dried fruit

-Here is a list of just a few that are easy to add to a healthy pregnant diet.
+Here is a list of just a few that are easy to add to a healthy pregnancy diet.
 I talk a lot about eating raw foods and one of those is raw almond milk made with raw almonds and dates.
 Raw almonds and dates are both high in magnesium, making it a great thing to add to your diet, plus it’s just delicious.

 Good quality prenatal vitamin